MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

    > ![HTTP response](media/http-response.png)

-9. Specify the following information for the Response action.
-Select **Show advanced options** to display the **Response Body JSON Schema** field.
+9. Specify the following information for the Response action, and then select **Show advanced options** to display the **Response Body JSON Schema** field.

    > ![Show advanced](media/show-advanced.png)